yvonechan/SSDS_python_shell/README.md

-# Simple Python Shell for UoEo SSDS Module
+# Simple Python Shell for UoEo SSDCS Module

 This is a command line application that provides three functions: